typescript-cheatsheets/react/README.md

 - `as`: type assertion
 - `is`: type guard for function return types

+Conditional Types are a difficult topic to get around so here are some extra resources:

+- fully walked through explanation https://artsy.github.io/blog/2018/11/21/conditional-types-in-typescript/
+- Bailing out and other advanced topics https://github.com/sw-yx/ts-spec/blob/master/conditional-types.md

 # Troubleshooting Handbook: Utilities

 these are all built in, [see source in es5.d.ts](https://github.com/microsoft/TypeScript/blob/2c458c0d1ccb96442bca9ce43aa987fb0becf8a9/src/lib/es5.d.ts#L1401-L1474):